-- (a) Andrew Burgess was the Company's CFO until March 23, 2021 and continues to serve as a Director of the Company.
-He provided the Company with accounting and taxation services through to March 2021 which were recorded within professional fees. - (b) Christopher Graf is the Company's Vice-President Exploration, and a Company Director.
-His salary is included within salaries and benefits. - (c) Alfredo De Lucrezia is the Company's President and CEO, and a Company Director.
-His salary is included within salaries and benefits. - (d) Dan Martino is the Company's CFO (since August 13, 2021).
+- (a) Christopher Graf is the Company's Vice-President Exploration, and a Company Director.
+His salary is included within salaries and benefits. - (b) Alfredo De Lucrezia is the Company's President and CEO, and a Company Director.
+His salary is included within salaries and benefits. - (c) Dan Martino is the Company's CFO.
 He is a principal of Donaldson Brohman Martin CPA, Inc. ("DBM CPA"), a firm in which he has significant influence.
-DBM CPA provides the Company with accounting and tax services which are recorded within professional fees.
-The Company's former CFO, Larry Donaldson (until August 13, 2021) is also a principal of DBM CPA. - (e) Glenn Yeadon is the Company's Corporate Secretary.
-He controls Glenn R. Yeadon Personal Law Corporation ("Yeadon Law Corp."), which provides the Company with legal services which are recorded within either professional fees or share issue costs as a reduction to share capital. - (f) Charles Greig is a Director of the Company.
+DBM CPA provides the Company with accounting and tax services which are recorded within professional fees. - (d) Glenn Yeadon is the Company's Corporate Secretary.
+He controls Glenn R. Yeadon Personal Law Corporation ("Yeadon Law Corp."), which provides the Company with legal services which are recorded within either professional fees or share issue costs as a reduction to share capital. - (e) Charles Greig is a Director of the Company.
 He controls C.J.
 Greig and Associates Ltd. ("C.J.
 Greig and Associates"), which provides the Company with geological services which are capitalized to mineral property interests.